Curriculum and teaching that engages

 Waikato Diocesan School's range of subjects and challenging educational experiences are designed to meet and extend the needs of students.
 At Dio, we see school as a place to seek and build knowledge, explore new ideas, and work to achieve the highest possible standards.

 Dio students perform admirably compared to national averages and across all year levels.
 While such national bench-marking is important, our primary goal is to challenge each student to achieve at their highest level.

 Field trips, visiting speakers, national and international competitions, access to technology and e-learning, and excellent teaching resources all enhance the learning experiences of our students.
 Every opportunity is taken to give students real-world experiences and hands-on tasks as part of their learning.

 Staff expect all students to extend themselves to reach their full potential, in an environment of healthy challenges.

 All students follow a Religious Studies and Physical Education and Health programme as these elements are at the core of educating the whole student at Waikato Diocesan School for Girls.

 Each student is placed in a class that best suits their learning needs.
 This class placement is based on the placement test results, information from contributing schools and any required information.
 All classes are challenging, and students are expected to maximise their learning opportunities at Dio.
-Year 9 students find out which class they are in at the start of the school year, and a letter will be emailed to parents/caregivers by the last week of January to confirm your aakonga's programme of learning.
+Year 9 students find out which class they are in at the start of the school year, and a letter will be emailed to parents/caregivers by the last week of January to confirm your aakonga's learning programme.

 The mission of the Junior Programme of Learning at Waikato Diocesan School for Girls: